Bald Taper Fade Haircuts

 curly haircut with bald fade on sides

-It’s perfect for men with naturally curly or coiled hair who want a balanced mix of structure and personality.
-The low bald fade taper keeps the sides neat while letting the curls frame the face.
-A curl-enhancing cream or leave-in conditioner adds shine and control without weighing the hair down.
+It’s perfect for naturally curly or coiled hair that wants structure and personality together.
+The low fade keeps the sides neat while the curls frame the face.
+A curl-enhancing cream or leave-in adds shine and control without weighing the hair down.

 Bald Fade with Ice Pick Sideburns